 The issue of knowledge management systems has probably always been the most discussed and debated topic within knowledge management (KM).
-Even though knowledge management systems are not the most important part of KM (with some arguing that they are not even absolutely necessary), this is still the subject that generates most interest.
+However, in modern KM, few people would disagree with the notion that knowledge management systems are an absolutely critical part of a KM initiative.

 On this site, I have considered the impact of IT in all the knowledge management strategy subsections, with particular emphasis on its role in knowledge sharing.
 From this point on, the discussion will be organized as follows: